-A culture of thinking is fostered by focusing on formative styles of assessment and metacognitive strategies.
-Visible thinking routines are evident in teaching and learning sequences.
+A culture of thinking is fostered by focusing on formative styles of assessment, metacognitive strategies and visible thinking in teaching and learning sequences.
+Clear crosscurricular links are established and embedded in programs.

-Teachers participate in ongoing learning to integrate technology in learning and assessment.
+Teachers participate in ongoing training to integrate technology in learning and assessment.
 Student ICT fluency will form a core part of their learning.